R3nierjvr/Plex_Poster_and_artwork_Exporter/README.md

 > [!IMPORTANT]
 > I have added both and exe and a PS1 file .
 I just don't like blue powershell windows running when just running the script :)

+## 🔒 Your Data
+This tool runs entirely on your PC and connects only to your own Plex server using the URL and token you provide.
+No external tracking or internet-based services are used.

 Instalation / Usage
 ---------------------------------------------------------